Säumerweg Avers via Cröt: Cröt - Soglio

 Avers Cröt mit Blick ins Madrisertal

-The stage leads from Cröt through the quiet high valley of Val Madris and on over the historic transition to the Bregaglia.
-The trail runs along the Madrischer Rhein through a secluded, unspoilt landscape before the steep ascent to the Pass da la Prasgnola at 2,724 m above sea level begins.
+The stage leads from Cröt through the quiet high valley of Madris and further over the historic crossing into Bergell.
+Along the Madris Rhine, the path runs through a secluded, pristine landscape before the steep ascent to the Pass da la Prasignola at 2,724 m above sea level begins.
 The crossing impresses with old stone slab paths and alpine scenery.
-After secured passages, there is a long descent via Läira and Däir down to Soglio, where Mediterranean flair and historic buildings form the conclusion of this challenging mountain stage.
+After secured passages, a long descent follows via Lăira and Däir down to Soglio, where Mediterranean flair and historic buildings mark the end of this demanding mountain stage.

 Technique /6